kangax/przilla/src/memory-bank/recentChanges.md

 # Recent Changes

+- **Mobile WOD Card Blurb (Apr 21, 2025):**

+  - **Goal:** Provide users with a quick overview of each workout in the mobile WOD list.
+  - **Implementation:**
+    - Added a short blurb under the workout title in each mobile WOD card, visible only when the card is collapsed.
+    - The blurb uses the `difficultyExplanation` field if available, otherwise falls back to the first sentence or up to 100 characters of the workout description.
+    - Implemented via a helper function and conditional rendering in `src/app/(main)/components/WodListMobile.tsx`.
+  - **Outcome:** Users can now quickly scan what a workout is about without expanding each card.
+The blurb is styled subtly and does not appear when the card is expanded (where the full description is shown).

 - **Removed GitHub Authentication (Apr 20, 2025):**

   - **Goal:** Simplify authentication options by removing the GitHub social login provider.